 The Story Behind ANGKASA

-And as we celebrate our 5th anniversary, I couldn’t think of a more meaningful time to share this new story with you.
+And as we celebrate our 5th anniversary, I couldn’t think of a more meaningful time to share it with you.
+Because through a dark and uncertain year, ANGKASA became more than just a motif.

-It’s what allowed us to focus on what we can control.
-Choosing to stand for something bigger than how we feel right now.
-And this August, we could celebrate some of the early results.
+It’s what gave us the strength to focus on what we could control.
+To stand for something bigger than our fears and doubts.
+And this August, we saw the first glimpses of what’s possible when we choose faith over fear.

 Sounds a bit spacey?